tuxfoo/python-jellyfin-script/README.md

 # Why?

-Jellyfin is one of my favourite open-source projects but it has some floors, so I use the API to to get aroung them.
+Jellyfin is one of my favourite open-source projects but it has some floors, so I use the API to to get around them.

 If I knew C# I would just fix them and make a PR.